mydobie/skipMenu/README.md

 ## Description:

 Plugin for any webpage to automatically create a menu allowing users to easily navigate to major parts of the page.
+This allows you automatically add an accessible "skip to content" link(s).

+This project was heavily inspired by the [SkipTo Project](https://github.com/paypal/skipto), but includes:

+- Separation of typescript and css for easier styling custimization
+- Use Bootstrap classes for styling (but can also be used without Bootstrap)
+- Separation of typescript into multiple files for easier development
+- Use of webpack to build and bundle files
+- Linting
+- Unit testing via Cypress

 [See a skipMenu in action](https://mydobie.github.io/skipMenu/)